 In Japan an estimated 10,000,000 homes use this technology to heat their homes.
 In North America solar water heating is quickly growing as the price of solar collectors fall and governments support the use of clean energy, financially.
 A hot water system is in most cases done using a close loop system with glycol mixture running through the primary side of a heat exchanger.
 Special solar water tanks are now available that have the heat exchanger built directly inside the system,

-Solar hot water heating systems can effectively reduce a household's energy bill by over 1/2.
-Hot water requirements and home heating in North America represents over 1/2 of our annual energy costs.
-By using solar energy you can capture the sun's radiation and use it for both hot water heating and supplement home heating by piping hot water through traditional or modern radiators, furnaces, or use it in hydronic system for in floor radiant heat.
+Solar heating systems can effectively reduce a household's energy bill by over 1/2.
+Hot water requirements and home/space heating in North America represents over 1/2 of our annual energy costs.
+By using solar energy you can capture the sun's radiation and use it for both hot water heating and as well ast home heating by simply piping hot water through traditional or modern radiators, furnaces, or use it in hydronic system for in floor radiant heat.
 In most cases solar should be used with conventional power as a supplement, this way you never have to rely completely on the sun shinning,

-An important part of a Solar Home Heating System is the controller.
+An important part of a Solar Home Heating system is the controller.
 The controller senses input and output temperatures.
-By using a digital control center and diverter valves, hot water can be controlled as a supplementary energy source when the solar power is available.
+By using a solar digital control center and diverter valves, hot water can be used as a supplementary energy source when the solar power is available.

 By combining the solar heating system to heat hot water, furnaces, in floor heat or a radiant heaters, you can maximize your solar investment!
 Check out our solar pricing page to find all the items you will need for a full automated solar home.